skylineos/clsp-videojs-plugin/README.md

 `[clsp protocol]-hash://[sfs-ip-address]:[port-number-of-web-socket]/[stream-id]?start=[time-epoch-seconds]&end=[time-epoch-seconds]&token=[hash-token]`

-The token is created by appeneding a shared secret to the url when you MD5.
-To use this functionality, contact us to establish a shared secret.
+The token is created by appending a shared secret to the url.
+That new string is used to create an MD5 hash.
+The shared secret must first be set up on the SFS and the stream-requesting application.

-> NOTE: When using the Hash method of autentication, the `[port-number-of-web-socket]` is a `REQUIRED` parameter.
+> NOTE: When using the Hash method of authentication, the `[port-number-of-web-socket]` is a `REQUIRED` parameter.

 ## Installation